-St. Gregory of Nyssa (ca. 335-94) tackles the heart-wrenching, faith-testing question: Why Do Infants Die?
-In his treatise On Infants’ Early Deaths, St. Gregory suggests a possible answer, while holding steadfastly to the conviction that God, in His Divine Providence, does what is best for us.
+In his treatise On Infants’ Early Deaths, St. Gregory of Nyssa (ca. 335-94) tackles the heart-wrenching, faith-testing question: Why Do Infants Die?
+He offers an explanation which holds fast to the conviction that God, in His Divine Providence, does what is best for us.

 St. Gregory declares: “A blind unmeaning occurrence can never be the work of God; for it is the property of God, as the Scripture says, to ‘make all things in wisdom’ (Ps 104:24).”